 Keeping a project on target not only ensures that things stay on budget but also keeps stakeholders happy, knowing that their investments are working in the most efficient and valuable way.

 For this to work best, consider implementing project monitoring and controlling processes.
-The sooner you have accurate data on delivery, the sooner you can recalibrate if certain aspects start to look unprofitable.
+The sooner you have accurate data on delivery, the sooner you can recalibrate if certain aspects start to become unprofitable.

 Better meet your goals.

-Building strategic project management plans helps you to achieve project goals, as well as impact other personal and professional goals.
+Building strategic project management plans helps you to achieve project goals as well as influence other personal and professional goals.
 All of these benefits lead to increased efficacy and satisfaction across the board.

 The primary task for any project manager is to complete all work efficiently.
 Effective project time management increases the likelihood of successful delivery by reducing the risk of timeline overruns.